I am brave

 Be the Author of the Stories that Will Be Told About You

 Personal stories are powerful because they bring our journeys to life.
-Sharing those stories help us heal, grow, and understand how we see the world.
+Sharing those stories help us heal, grow, and understand how we view and move through the world.
 Stories are universal, they provide a pathway to common ground, empathy, and support.
+They also help to shape our intentions, actions, goals, and habits.

 It is often said there are three sides to a story, your side, the other side and the truth.
-The general consensus is the story that gets out first is the one that prevails as truth.
+The consensus is the story that gets out first is the one that prevails as truth.
 Let me illustrate the point.
 Let me introduce you to a former client, we'll call her Joyce.
 Joyce is a well-known public official in a metropolitan area.
-When I think of her, I recall her speeches, her achievements, and her impact on the communities that she serves.
+When I think of her, I recall her speeches, her achievements, and her impact on the communities that she served.
 I would probably detail some of her challenges, especially those she faced during her campaign.
-I was part of team of people who were responsible for positioning her to be seen as worthy to her constituent's vote.
-It was my responsibility to ensure her brand was aligned with my interpretation of her values, mission, and goals.
+I was part of the team of people who were responsible for positioning her to be seen as worthy to her constituents to get their votes.
+It was my responsibility to ensure her brand was aligned with my interpretation of her stated purpose, values, mission, and goals.
 That is my side of the story.

-Others who have met Joyce may have a varied impression of her.
-Hearing from her directly would be more impactful than any images, or copy that I create for her.
-Joyce's energy, her voice, and body language, would have a greater impact on her followers.
+Others who met Joyce had varied impressions of her.
+Some found her to be distant and aloof, others found her straight talk refreshing.
+It was the task of the marketing team to portray her as both attentive and approachable.
+However, I believed that community members hearing from Joyce directly would be more impactful than any images, or copy that that I could create for her.
+Joyce's energy, her voice, and her body language would have a greater impact on her followers.
 She could convey her messages far better than any brand manager, journalist, or public relations director could ever put forth.
 No one can tell Joyce's story better than her.
+We worked closely together to craft her story in a way that helps others understand her motive, desires, and her ideas for the issues that are important to them.
+This tactic forged common grounds.

-Many people admired Joyce because she was transparent about her thoughts, emotions, and experiences.
-She has shared openly childhood trauma that has shaped her views on homelessness for example.
+Many people soon began to admire Joyce because she was transparent about her thoughts, emotions, and experiences.
+She shared openly about the childhood trauma that shaped her views on homelessness for example.
 Those who heard her message could feel her passion for the well-being of children.
-It is because she experienced hunger as a child that she is determined to put forth policies to help families who are currently experiencing food insecurities.
-Joyce fights for funding for school lunch programs to provide nutritious meals because she understands how at least 2 meals per day, for five days as week will positively impact a child's ability to thrive.
+It is because of her experiences with hunger as a child that she is determined to put forth policies to help families who live with food insecurities.
+Joyce fights for funding for school lunch programs to provide nutritious meals because she understands how at least 2 meals per day, for five days a week, will positively impact a child's ability to thrive.
+As a constituent, you may resonate with her why and find her dedication to this cause to have more value than her lack of bubbly personality.

-This is example of why it's important to tell your own story.
+Jane sharing her story, in her own words, rejuvenated her campaign.
+This is an example of why it's important to tell your own story.
 Be brave and authentic.
 Share your story with friends, family, colleagues, followers, and constituents so they get to know who you are.
 Reduce misunderstandings and misconceptions by getting out front with your own truth.
-It is essential that you tell your story before others shape the narrative.
+You must tell your story before others shape a narrative that doesn't collaborate with your brand image.

 Emotional Intelligence

 Body language experts, (and wannabes) attempt to decode little nuances in your behavior.
 Those nonverbal cues often speak the loudest.
-Body language includes physical behavior expressions, and mannerisms to communicate without words.
+Body language includes physical behavior, expressions, and mannerisms to communicate, without words.
 Most body language is done instinctively and subconsciously.
 They are speaking to others, often without your consent.
-It is essentially, whether you're aware of it or not, when you interact with others, you are continuously giving and receiving wordless signals.
+It is essential to understand (whether you're aware of it or not,) when you interact with others, you give and receive wordless signals.

-Joyce, wears her heart on her sleeves.
-From my perspective, she was comfortable with showing her most intimate emotions in an open and honest way.
-Unfortunately, for many others, wearing your heart on your sleeves is not encouraged behavior - particularly for women.
-Joyce's authenticity implies that she can't control her feelings in public.
-It was clear that she could understand the emotions of her suffering constituents, but for some voters the greater question is whether she is capable of managing her own emotions.
-They equated her emotional intelligence with her ability to lead effectively.
+Joyce wears her heart on her sleeves.
+From my perspective, she was comfortable with showing her most intimate emotions openly and honestly.
+Unfortunately, for many women, wearing our hearts on their sleeves is not encouraged behavior.
+Joyce's authenticity implies that she could control her feelings in public.
+It was clear that she understood the emotions of her suffering constituents, but for some voters, the greater question was whether she was friendly.
+Joyce may not work well as a Walmart greeter but her emotional intelligence and her expertise made her an effective leader.

 Women in leadership